pljnu/solana-rpc/README.md

 GRUB_CMDLINE_LINUX_DEFAULT="quiet amd_pstate=passive nohz_full=2,26 isolcpus=domain,managed_irq,2,26 irqaffinity=0-1,3-25,27-47"
 ```

+> [!NOTE]
-nohz_full=2,26: enables full dynamic ticks for core 2 and its hyperthread 26 to reducing overhead and latency.
+> `nohz_full=2,26`-  enables full dynamic ticks for core 2 and its hyperthread 26 to reducing overhead and latency.
-isolcpus=domain,managed_irq,2,26: isolates core 2 and hyperthread 26 from the general scheduler
+> `isolcpus=domain,managed_irq,2,26` - isolates core 2 and hyperthread 26 from the general scheduler
-irqaffinity=0-1,3-25,27-47: directs interrupts away from core 2 and hyperthread 26
+> `irqaffinity=0-1,3-25,27-47` - directs interrupts away from core 2 and hyperthread 26

 #### Set the poh thread to core 2